bremccallum/ananda/readme.md

 * [ ] Remove jQuery soup in favor of SPA for client-side admin.
 Angular?
 Ember?
 * [ ] Do real session tracking for admin
 * [ ] Make PagesDB calls from an async nunjucks helper, moving those lookups out of the controller.
 (Downside: Breaks down asynchronicity a bit.
 Upside: Cleaner code & models)
+* [ ] After the first two posts, show posts on the homepage in a col-md-6 format, excerpt:50

 ### SEO